 Transfers are made to or from investment property only when there is a change in use.
 For a transfer from investment property to owner-occupied property, plant and equipment, the deemed cost for subsequent accounting is the fair value at the date of change in use.
-If owner-occupied property, plant and equipment is reclassified to investment property, the Company accounts for such property in accordance with the policy stated under property, plant and equipment up to the date of change in use.
+If owner-occupied property becomes an investment property, the Group accounts for such property in accordance with the policy stated under property, plant and equipment up to the date of change in use.

-3.6 Leased assets and lease liabilities
+3.6 Leased assets and Lease liabilities

-A) Company as a lessee
+A) The Group as a lessee

-At inception of a contract, the Company assesses whether the contract is, or contains, a lease.
+At inception of a contract, the Group assesses whether the contract is, or contains, a lease.
 That is, if the contract conveys the right to control the use of an identified asset for a period of time in exchange for consideration.

-The Company (as a lease) applies a single recognition and measurement approach for all leases, except for short-term leases and leases of low-value assets.
-The Company recognises lease liabilities to make lease payments and right-of-use assets representing the right to use the underlying assets.
-The Company had only few assets (cars) lease contracts that are insignificant at the beginning of 2020, however, a long-term lease agreement for premises was signed on 9 September 2020 and for cars at the end of 2020.
+The Group (as a lease) applies a single recognition and measurement approach for all leases, except for short-term leases and leases of low-value assets.
+The Group recognises lease liabilities to make lease payments and right-of-use assets representing the right to use the underlying assets.
+The Group had only few assets (cars) lease contracts that are insignificant as 31 December 2019 and 2020.